-Mission Hospital is proud to be designated the The Joint Commission as
+Mission Hospital is proud to be designated by The Joint Commission as a

-a designated Primary Stroke Center.
-When it comes to treating stroke and
+designated Comprehensive Stroke Center.
+When it comes to treating stroke

-other emergencies with the potential to damage brain tissue, time is of
+and other emergencies with the potential to damage brain tissue, time

-the essence.
-We offer patients a complete range of services and specialists
+is of the essence.
+We offer patients a complete range of services and

-for the rapid diagnosis and treatment of acute stroke.
-If needed, our
+specialists for the rapid diagnosis and treatment of acute stroke.
+If

-expert physical medicine and rehabilitation physicians and therapists
+needed, our expert physical medicine and rehabilitation physicians and

 The Joint Commission and the

-American Heart Association /American Stroke Association allow hospitals to apply for two advanced certifications in stroke care,
+American Heart Association /American Stroke Association allow hospitals to apply for four advanced stroke certification programs:

-to foster better outcomes for stroke care.
-Achievement of certification
+outcomes for stroke care.
+Achievement of this certification signifies

-signifies that the services you provide have the critical elements to
+that the services we provide have the critical elements to achieve long-term

 Our dedicated stroke care team includes: